Ale2328/YouTube_Downloader/README.md

 3-Copy the YouTube_Downloader folder where you want
 4-Open the folder and move the shortcut on your Desktop
 5-Double click it and the program will open
-6-Paste the link and choose the format (mp4 or mp3) and save the file
+6-Paste the link, choose the format (mp4 or mp3) and save the file